-If you’re looking to buy a gift for someone who likes to cook or bake, this list of affordable kitchen gifts will help you pick out something unique or useful.
+If you’re looking to buy a gift for someone who likes to cook or bake, this list of affordable kitchen gift ideas will help you pick out something unique or useful.
 I own many of these items myself and use them on a regular enough basis that I think they are worth the space in my cupboard or pantry.
-These all ship free from Amazon with purchases over $25.
+Affiliate links included.

 Pick the perfect patriotic or state pride cutting board for everyone on your list.
 Who couldn’t use a new cutting board that is attractive enough to leave out on the counter, or to use as a serving platter?
 These come with a hole drilled and can be used as a wall hanging as well.
 Most states are available, or choose the United States.
 I think this would be a great option for a “greed” game gift exchange – you could even wrap it up in cellophane with a few packages of nuts or cheeses to really make it pop.

 Motivational Mugs and More